hmr/open_as_ghostty_tab/README.md

 - If both `title` and `command` are present, `title` is shown in the menu and `command` is run.
 - If only `command` is present, the command is also used as the menu title.
-- If only `title` is present, it acts like a non-launching menu header.
+- If only `title` is present, it acts like a header in the menu.
 Selecting it returns to the menu.
 - If neither key is present, the whole line is used as both the menu title and the command.

 The parser reads quoted values after `title="` and `command="`.
-It does not interpret escape sequences inside quoted values.
+It does not interpret any escape strings inside quoted values.

-## Notes

-- Only the first command-line argument is used.
-- In GUI mode, `connect.conf` is resolved relative to the script file.
-If the script is run unsaved from Script Editor, it falls back to `~/Desktop/connect.conf`.
-- Commands are passed to Ghostty as the command string for the new surface.

 ## License